Hypejoy/GatsbyJS-Blog-MStenq/README.md

 # GatsbyJS Blog
-A custom log using Gatsby-Starter, React, and GraphQL data.
+A custom blog using Gatsby-Starter, React, and GraphQL data.